JumpstartLab/reading/hackers_and_painters/README.markdown

 #### Collate & Distill

 The goal is *not* to create an exhaustive list of everything written by every reader.
 The goal is to create a comprehensive set of the best ideas, sharpest insights, and clearest explanations.
-The final document should probably be 1.5-2x as long as any individual response set, but it should not be enormous.
-Use your editorial judgement.
+The final document should probably be 3x as long as any individual response set, but it should not be enormous.

+Use your editorial judgement and slice text with a scalpel.
+Cut unnecessary words, shape the "I" speaker as you see fit, condense it down to just the goods.

-If it feels appropriate, cite responses using the `@githubusername` style, like @jcasimir for Jeff.
+If it feels necessary, cite responses using the `@githubusername` style, like @jcasimir for Jeff.

 ### Phase 3 - Reflect

 As they're submitted and time allows, read and discuss the summaries.

 If you find some quotes and insights that you really respect, consider decorating some of our glass surfaces with them.

+## Review Assignments

+Chapter 1 & 2: Jacqueline Chenault, Conan Rimmer, Mark Tabler Chapter 3 & 4: Tom Kiefhaber, Christopher Maddox
+Chapter 5: Elise Worthy, Mary Cutrali
+Chapter 6: Andrew Thal, Nisarg Shah
+Chapter 7 & 8: Andrew Glass, Edward Weng, Melanie Gilman Chapter 9: Chris Anderson, Michael Verdi
+Chapter 10 & 11: Horace Williams, Jan Koszewski, Charles Strahan Chapter 12: Travis Valentine, Darrel Rivera
+Chapter 13: Austen Ito, Michael Chlipala
+Chapter 14 & 15: Daniel Kaufman, Jonan Scheffler, Mike Silvis